reframejs/reframe/docs/introduction.template.md

 !MENU_LINK /../../
 !MENU_ORDER 10

 Reframe, the web (anti-)framework.
-(A web framework with no lock-in.)
+(A web framework without lock-in.)

 Reframe renders your React views on the server, and/or in the browser, and/or statically.